 Add that into the wine/sugar concoction and stir.

-Pour the fruitified wine into a 9×9 metal pan.
+Then pour the fruity wine into a 9×9 metal pan.
 The metal pan helps speed up the freezing process so it’s a great trick to making granitas… fast.
 Once cool enough pop the pan into the freezer for 30 minutes.

-Remove and with a fork, scrape up all the frozen bits.
+Next, remove and with a fork, scrape up all the frozen sangria granta bits.
 Pop it back into the freezer for 30 more.

-Scrape the granita one last time, then cover with plastic wrap or foil and keep it in the freezer until you’re ready to dish it up.
+Finally, scrape the sangria granita one last time, then cover with plastic wrap or foil and keep it in the freezer until you’re ready to dish it up.
 Frozen wine heaven… omg you HAVE to make this!